Joanna Lumley: Major roles

 Lumley starred as the elderly Delilah Stagg in the 2006 sitcom Jam & Jerusalem with Dawn French, Jennifer Saunders, and Sue Johnston.
 In July 2007, she starred in the second series of the drama Sensitive Skin where she played the main character Davina Jackson.
 The BBC said this would be the final series of the dark comedy.

-She has worked with Tim Burton on two film projects, in James and the Giant Peach (1996) and Corpse Bride (2005).
+Lumley has worked with Tim Burton on two film projects, in James and the Giant Peach (1996) and Corpse Bride (2005).
 She has also appeared alongside Hugh Laurie in the British romantic comedy Maybe Baby (2000) and alongside Anne Hathaway in Ella Enchanted (2004).
 She has appeared twice as Mrs. Dolly Bantry in Agatha Christie's Marple, in the episodes: 'The Body in the Library' (2004) and 'The Mirror Crack'd from Side to Side' (2009).
 In 2010, she appeared in a 4-episode guest arc on the BBC drama, Mistresses as Vivienne Roden.
 In 2013, she appeared in the Martin Scorsese crime drama, The Wolf of Wall Street.

-She starred in David Hirson's La Bête at the Comedy Theatre, London, 26 June–28 August 2010 with David Hyde Pierce and Mark Rylance, directed by Matthew Warchus; and also at the Music Box Theatre, Broadway, New York, opening on 14 October 2010.
+Lumley starred in David Hirson's La Bête at the Comedy Theatre, London, 26 June–28 August 2010 with David Hyde Pierce and Mark Rylance, directed by Matthew Warchus; and also at the Music Box Theatre, Broadway, New York, opening on 14 October 2010.
 She was nominated for the Tony Award for Best Featured Actress in a Play for her performance.